top of page

 "Dark triangles" refer to the gaps that can appear between the teeth as the gums recede or shrink.
 These gaps can cause dark shadows to appear, which can affect the aesthetics of the smile.
 They are often caused by gum disease, bone loss around the teeth or other anatomical conditions.
 Treatment for "dark triangles" can vary depending on the cause and may include a combination of gum treatments, orthodontics or cosmetic dentistry.

-To correct "dark triangles", we offer the option of treatment with hyaluronic acid, among other things.
-Hyaluronic acid is injected specifically into the affected areas to increase gum volume and minimize the gaps between the teeth.
+To correct "dark triangles," we offer treatment with hyaluronic acid, among other options.
+Hyaluronic acid is injected directly into the affected areas to increase gum volume and minimize the gaps between the teeth.
 This non-invasive method can help restore a harmonious appearance to the gums without surgery or a palatal mucosa graft.

-We decide individually whether hyaluronic acid therapy is suitable for you and what results can be achieved.
+We decide on an individual basis whether hyaluronic acid therapy is suitable for you and what results can be achieved with it.
 After the treatment, your smile will look fresher and more youthful, as the "dark triangles" are reduced and a harmonious overall appearance is created.

-For successful bleaching, we recommend performing professional dental hygiene a maximum of 2 months before the appointment to ensure an optimal tooth surface.
-We advise against bleaching if you have numerous erosions on the front teeth, suffer from emetic tendencies, have a lot of advanced tooth decay or defective fillings, or wear dentures such as plastic abutments or crowns.
+For successful whitening, we recommend having professional dental hygiene treatment carried out a maximum of two months before your appointment to ensure an optimal tooth surface.
+We advise against whitening if you have extensive erosion on your front teeth, suffer from bulimia, have a lot of advanced caries or defective fillings, or wear dentures such as plastic restorations or crowns.

-Before bleaching: Professional teeth cleaning can improve the bleaching result as it removes tartar and plaque.
-We offer a combination package of teeth cleaning and bleaching.
-Avoid discoloring foods 1 to 2 hours before bleaching and fill out the health questionnaire to address your individual dental situation.
+Before whitening: Professional teeth cleaning can improve the whitening results by removing tartar and plaque.
+We offer a combination package of teeth cleaning and whitening.
+Avoid discoloring foods for 1 to 2 hours before whitening and fill out the health questionnaire so that we can address your individual dental situation.

-During bleaching: Our professional bleaching is painless and without peroxides.
-The bleaching gel is applied in 4 passes of 15 minutes each.
-Dental restorations such as veneers can only be restored to their original color.
+During whitening: Our professional whitening is painless and does not use peroxides.
+The whitening gel is applied in 4 sessions of 15 minutes each.
+Dental prostheses such as veneers can only be restored to their original color.

-After the treatment: Avoid discoloring foods, drinks, mouthwashes and smoking for 24 hours.
+After treatment: Avoid staining foods, drinks, mouthwashes, and smoking for 24 hours.

-Long-term result: Optimize your white smile with good dental care and oral hygiene.
-Use our Whitening Strips and Whitening Toothpaste Extra White for a week after whitening to maintain the result.
+Long-term results: Optimize your white smile with good dental care and oral hygiene.
+Use our whitening strips and whitening toothpaste extra white for one week after whitening to maintain the results.

-During our bleaching treatment, external discoloration of the tooth enamel is removed.
+During our whitening treatment, external discoloration of the enamel is removed.
 There are two types of discoloration: extrinsic and intrinsic.
-Extrinsic discoloration is caused by external influences such as deposits, while intrinsic discoloration affects the inside of the tooth, i.e. the enamel or the dentin.
+Extrinsic discoloration is caused by external influences such as deposits, while intrinsic discoloration affects the inside of the tooth, i.e., the enamel or dentin.

-The dentin determines the color of the tooth and can be slightly darker than the enamel for genetic reasons.
-Depending on the extent to which the dentin shines through the enamel, intrinsic discoloration can occur.
-If the dentin is darker, it may not be possible to achieve the desired result with bleaching.
+The dentin determines the color of the tooth and can be genetically darker than the enamel.
+Depending on how strongly the dentin shines through the enamel, intrinsic discoloration can occur.
+If the dentin is darker, it may not be possible to achieve the desired result with whitening.

-We want to make sure that you have a realistic understanding of the results of our teeth whitening before booking your appointment.
-People with a lighter starting color (A1, B1) or those who have already had bleaching within the last two years often achieve a stronger result than first-time treatments.
+We want to ensure that you have a realistic understanding of the results of our teeth whitening treatment before booking an appointment.
+People with a lighter starting color (A1, B1) or those who have already had their teeth whitened within the last two years often achieve better results than first-time treatments.

-With darker initial colors (below A2), stubborn discolorations such as yellowish, brown or orange stains may not be completely removed.
-In such cases, we recommend a second treatment within 3 months if necessary.
+For darker starting colors (below A2), stubborn discoloration such as yellowish, brown, or orange stains may not be completely removed.
+In such cases, we may recommend a second treatment within 3 months.

 The whitening effect can last up to 18 months, depending on your lifestyle.
-Diet, smoking and individual tooth condition influence the durability of the results.
+Diet, smoking, and individual tooth structure influence the durability of the results.

 No, teeth whitening does not always work for the following reasons:

-The color of fillings, crowns or dentures remains unchanged, as only natural tooth structure can be whitened.
+• Fillings, crowns, or dentures remain unchanged in color, as only natural tooth structure can be whitened.

-In the case of dead teeth, bleaching from the outside may not be effective and requires treatment from the inside.
+• In the case of dead teeth, external bleaching may not be effective and treatment from the inside is required.

-If bleaching does not achieve the desired results, veneers can be an alternative option.
+• If bleaching does not achieve the desired results, veneers may be an alternative option.

-In-office whitening offers faster and more effective whitening supervised by a professional, while home whitening is a convenient and more cost-effective option for those who prefer to whiten at home.
+In-office bleaching offers faster and more effective whitening, supervised by a professional, while home bleaching is a convenient and more cost-effective option for those who prefer to bleach at home.

-The choice between the two methods depends on individual needs, preferences, time and cost.
+The choice between the two methods depends on individual needs, preferences, and time and cost considerations.

 Teeth can become discolored for various reasons.
 This can be caused by certain color pigments in food and drinks that are deposited on the tooth surface.
 Stimulants such as smoking, coffee, tea and red wine can also lead to discoloration.
 With increasing age, the outer enamel can wear away, revealing the yellowish dentin underneath.
 Tooth injuries, root canal treatments, tooth decay and some medical conditions can also lead to discoloration.